 4 Results

-Orca (killer whale) sexes may be distinguished by their dorsal fins: male fins are straight, female fins curve.
+Orca (killer whale) sexes may be distinguished by their dorsal fins: male fins are straight, and female fins curve.
 Photo courtesy of NOAA.

-An orca mother-calf pair in the Ross Sea.
+An orca mother-calf pair in the Ross Sea in the Southern Ocean.
 Photo courtesy of the National Science Foundation Office of Polar Programs / Robert Pitman.